A function f(x) is said to tend to the limit l as x tends to a from the right

 This limit is also written as f(a+0)

-In simple words , f(x) is said tend to the limit l from the right if f(x) tends to l as approaches through value of x greater then a .
+In simple words , f(x) is said tend to the limit l from the right if f(x) tends to l as x approaches a through value of x greater then a .

 working rule for finding the limit from the right at x=a.